Last updated on March 9th, 2022

 Head down to the bottom of Te Pito o Te Henua and enjoy the sites from Plaza Hotu Matua and Roa Otai – the main wharf.
 You can snap here nice photos of the fishing boats, and grab lunch nearby.
 Try the signature local dish – ceviche!
 From Roa Otai, it’s a quick walk along the wooden boardwalk to Pea Beach – Hanga Roa’s prime bathing, surfing and snorkeling spot.
 It is said that sea turtles are frequently spotted here.

 If you’re up for some adventure, walk to Ana Kai Tangata – also known as “the cannibal cave”.
-It is the most accessible cave from Hanga Roa and reached via an easy thirty-minute walk from town.
+It is the most accessible cave from Hanga Roa and is reached via an easy thirty-minute walk from town.
 The setting here is simply magnificent, with cliffs smashed by ocean waves and the slopes of Rano Kau visible in the distance.
 Painted on the cave’s ceiling are ancient petroglyphs depicting local motifs.
 As for the name – no evidence of cannibalism was found here though its literal translation means “man cave”.

 In preparation for sunset, drive or walk along the coast past the scenic cemetery to Ahu Tahai.
 You’ll properly visit this temple complex tomorrow but this is the best spot on Easter Island for catching the sunset.
 Get your camera ready!

 To celebrate the start of your Easter Island trip and to experience the proud Rapanui culture, head to one of the local evening dance shows in Hanga Roa.
-At present, the finest show is put on by the Kari Kari dance group who hold shows several times per week.
+At present, the finest show is put on by the Kari Kari dance group who holds shows several times per week.
 Mixing Tahitian and Rapanui dances to the sound of beating drums accompanied by ukulele and the occasional conch shell horn, do not miss this unique show!
 Here’s a sneak peek of the Kari Kari show.

 The second day on this three days in Easter Island itinerary is dedicated to the natural sites and temples close to Hanga Roa.
-Since driving time is minimal, you’ll be able to fit a lot of stops in this day while pausing for lunch in Hanga Roa or at an outdoor picnic.
+Since driving time is minimal, you’ll be able to fit a lot of stops on this day while pausing for lunch in Hanga Roa or at an outdoor picnic.

 Start the day at the Ahu Tahai complex, the sunset spot from yesterday’s itinerary.
 Ahu Tahai is easily reached by Hanga Roa either by car or by simply walking along the coastline from town.